crisprVerse/Tutorials/Design_PairedGuides/README.md

 The `x1` and `x2` arguments specify the genomic regions in which gRNAs at position 1 and position 2 should be targeting, respectively.
-The function finds all possible pair combinations between spacers found in the region specified by `x1` and spacers found in the region specified by `x2`.
+The function finds all possible pair combinations between spacers found in the region specified by `x1` and spacers found in the region s pecified by `x2`.
 Let’ first name our pairs:

 ``` r